Sebastian Berhalter

-Sebastian Matthew Berhalter (born May 10, 2001) is an American professional soccer player who plays as a midfielder for Major League Soccer club Vancouver Whitecaps FC and the United States national team.
+Sebastian Matthew Berhalter (born May 10, 2001) is an American professional soccer player who plays as a midfielder for club Middlesbrough and the United States national team.

+Berhalter has played in the academies of Hammarby IF and Columbus Crew, as well as played college soccer for the North Carolina Tar Heels.
+Berhalter began his professional career with the Columbus Crew in 2020, but moved to Austin FC on loan for the 2021 season.
+After Austin FC declined their option to sign him, he returned to Columbus, but was traded to the Vancouver Whitecaps in early 2022.
+With the Vancouver Whitecaps, Berhalter eventually solidified himself as a regular player for the team, and was selected to the MLS Best XI in 2025 and the MLS All-Stars in 2025 and 2026.
+In July 2026, Berhalter joined EFL Championship club Middlesbrough.

+Berhalter did not make any appearances with the youth teams of the United States, but received his first call-up to the senior national team in 2025.
+With the national team, Berhalter has finished runner-up in the 2025 CONCACAF Gold Cup and was selected to the 2026 FIFA World Cup squad.

 Early life and college

-Born in London, England, while his father Gregg Berhalter was playing for Crystal Palace, Sebastian Berhalter was raised in Columbus, Ohio.
-Between 2012 and 2013, he played youth soccer with Swedish club Hammarby IF when his father managed their senior team.
+Berhalter was born in London, England, to Rosalind and Gregg Berhalter, former coach of the United States men's national soccer team, who at the time was a professional soccer player for Crystal Palace.
+Berhalter was raised in Columbus, Ohio.
+Between 2012 and 2013, he played youth football with Swedish club Hammarby IF when his father managed their senior team.

-He joined the Columbus Crew youth academy in 2014, climbing the ranks and making 103 appearances and scoring 11 goals.
+He joined the Columbus Crew Academy in 2014, climbing the ranks and making 103 appearances and scoring 11 goals.
 In 2019, Berhalter played college soccer for the Tar Heels of the University of North Carolina, playing in 16 matches.

 Club career

 Columbus Crew

 Berhalter was announced as a homegrown player signing by the Columbus Crew of Major League Soccer on January 17, 2020.
 He made his professional debut on July 11, 2020, against FC Cincinnati during the MLS is Back Tournament in Orlando, Florida.
 Berhalter made nine appearances for the Crew during the 2020 season, which ended in their MLS Cup victory.